Another 10% discount for everyone? Let Vincent do better.

 Julia Gaj

-• Rules and limits are key, so set clear conditions to prevent abuse while still delivering flexibility.
+• Category rules and hard limits are key, so set clear conditions to prevent abuse while still delivering flexibility.

 Table of contents